dthain/opsys-sp25/project6-new/index.md

 The code consists of three components:
 - `main.c` is the main program, which generates random read and write requests. (you can read this, but don't modify)
-- `ftl.c` is the flash translation layer which maps the disk interface to the flash device.  (do your work here)
+- `disk.c` is the flash translation layer which maps the disk interface to the flash device.  (do your work here)
 - `flash.c` is the simulated flash drive, which can perform read, write, and erase operations.  (you can read this, but don't modify)

 The system is invoked as follows: